BenjaminSegel/Java-forum/README.md

 1. Posts added to the page will now be on top of the posts fetched from the API, and have the same design.
 2. Posts are saved to the page in local storage, however; they are only showing up when I add a new post, something that hopefully will be fixed in the next commit.
-3. You can now like each post (one time), likes on your own posts are saved
+3. You can now like each post (one time)
 4. After the next commit, following thing will hopefully have been implemented:

 * all fetched posts will now be in local storage